derekTurner/IT-docs-25/25_Block_REACTROUTER/section_1/rmtutorial.md

 The route was to "contacts/:contactId" so the name alex-anderson will be passed as params.contactid.

+Note that the loader ( in this case clientLoader ) is called in the route module here and not in the route component.

+Within the loader a response is thrown if the contact is not found and that will display a 404 error page.

+The export default function Contact() renders the contact page after the loader has finished loading.

 ** app/routes/contact.tsx **
 ```javascript
 import { Form } from "react-router";